 Master of Public Affairs (M.P.A.)

-The Department of Public Policy (PPOL) is a multidisciplinary department of the College of Education and Public Policy, dedicated to applied, interdisciplinary learning in the study of public affairs and is committed to teaching, research, and service.
+The Division of Public and Environmental Affairs (DPEA) is a multidisciplinary division of the Indiana University School of Public and Environmental Affairs (SPEA).
+Organized as a professional school, DPEA is dedicated to applied, interdisciplinary learning in the study of public affairs and is committed to teaching, research, and service.
 The interests of the faculty and professional staff typically fall into one or more of the following areas: policy and administration; finance and economics; urban affairs; environmental science and policy; criminal justice, law, and public safety; and health science administration and policy.
-The departments’s faculty, staff, and students work individually and jointly to solve problems that require our unique combination of in-depth knowledge in the natural, behavioral, social, and administrative sciences.
+The division’s faculty, staff, and students work individually and jointly to solve problems that require DPEA’s unique combination of in-depth knowledge in the natural, behavioral, social, and administrative sciences.

-The faculty of the Department of Public Policy at IPFW come from a variety of backgrounds, including criminal justice, political science, business, economics, health, public policy, and sociology.
-In addition, the department is able to call upon experienced government managers, healthcare administrators, law enforcement officials, practicing attorneys, and judges to teach specialized topics from its curriculum.
-The organizational design of the department reinforces a wide network of continuing relations with a large number of public agencies at all levels of government.
+The DPEA faculty at IPFW come from a variety of backgrounds, including criminal justice, political science, business, economics, health, public policy, and sociology.
+In addition, DPEA is able to call upon experienced government managers, healthcare administrators, law enforcement officials, practicing attorneys, and judges to teach specialized topics from its curriculum.
+The organizational design of the division reinforces a wide network of continuing relations with a large number of public agencies at all levels of government.

 Regular admission to the M.P.A. or the M.P.M. program requires a bachelor’s degree from an accredited institution, with an undergraduate GPA of 3.0 or better.
 Any major is acceptable.
-Applications to either program must include official transcripts of all college and university work, references from three people familiar with your academic or professional abilities or potential, scores on the GRE general test or the GMAT, and a nonrefundable university application fee.
+Applications to either program must include official transcripts of all college and university work, references from three people familiar with your academic or professional abilities or potential, scores on the Graduate Record Examination general test or the Graduate Management Admission Test, and a nonrefundable university application fee.